-3.Purpose of a Safeguarding and Child Protection Policy To inform all members of staff, parents, volunteers, and governors about the academy's responsibilities for safeguarding children and their responsibilities therein Dudley's Children's Safeguarding Partnership (SCSP) We follow the procedures agreed by Dudley's Children's Safeguarding Partnership (SCSP) Academy Staff & Volunteers Staff are well placed to observe the outward signs of abuse.
+3.Purpose of a Safeguarding and Child Protection Policy To inform all members of staff, parents, volunteers, and SPC members about the school's responsibilities for safeguarding children and their responsibilities therein Academy Staff & Volunteers Staff are well placed to observe the outward signs of abuse.
 The academy will therefore: Ensure that all staff and volunteers receive safeguarding children training, to help identify concerns.
 Ensure that all staff are aware of this policy and those relating to the safeguarding of children.
 Principles This academy recognises its responsibility to protect and safeguard the welfare of the children and young people entrusted to its care by establishing a safe and trusting environment in which children can learn and develop.
-The policy applies to all children between the ages of 0-18 whose care and education comes within the remit of this academy/college.
-(For some special academy's this age range goes beyond 18).
+The policy applies to all children between the ages of 0-18 whose care and education comes within the remit of this academy.
+(For some special education settings, this age range goes beyond 18).
 The staff and Governing Body of this academy are committed to establishing and maintaining an environment where children feel secure, are encouraged to talk, and are listened to.
 We will ensure that children know there are adults in the academy who they can approach if they are worried and that the principles of confidentiality are made clear to children and young people.
 Children need to be supported in approaching any member of staff they feel most comfortable in speaking with.
 The academy promotes a positive, supportive, and secure ethos, giving pupils a sense of being valued.
 To ensure children know that there are adults in the academy whom they can approach if they are worried.
 This academy also recognises its duty to work with other agencies in protecting children from harm and in responding to concerns about possible abuse, including the Police, Child and Adolescent Mental Health Services, Attendance & Prosecution Service, Inclusion Support Service and other agencies/services coming into the academy to support individual pupils/groups of pupils.
 To ensure that children who are subject to multi-agency plans are supported by the academy as defined in that plan.

-To develop and deliver the PSHE curriculum to create opportunities for children to develop the skills they need to recognise and stay safe from harm including education and training in relation to Sexual Violence and Harassment, Domestic Abuse (DA), Child Criminal Exploitation (CCE), Female Genital Mutilation (FGM) Honour based abuse (HBA) as redefined in the former KCSiE 2020, Forced Marriage (FM) and Radicalisation.
-To include training.
-To encourage pupils to respect the fundamental British values of democracy, the rule of law, individual liberty and mutual respect, and tolerance of those with different faiths and beliefs.
-We ensure that partisan political views are not promoted in the teaching of any subject in the academy and where political issues are brought to the attention of the pupils, reasonably practicable steps have been taken to offer a balanced presentation of opposing views to pupils.
+To develop and deliver the PSHE curriculum to create opportunities for children to develop the skills they need to recognise and stay safe from harm including education and training in relation to Sexual Violence and Harassment, Domestic Abuse (DA), Child Criminal Exploitation (CCE), Female Genital Mutilation (FGM) Honour based abuse (HBA) as redefined in the former KCSiE 2020, Forced Marriage (FM), Misogyny, Racism, Homophobia, Sexism and Radicalisation.